HVAC Jobs in USA with Visa Sponsorship

 Which visa types are available for HVAC professionals?

-HVAC engineers use H-1B (strong approval for mechanical engineering roles), TN visas for Canadian and Mexican engineers, L-1 transfers at multinational manufacturers, and E-3 for Australians.
-HVAC technicians have more limited options: employer-sponsored EB-3 green cards through PERM labor certification, H-2B temporary worker visas for seasonal projects, and rarely EB-2 NIW for exceptional specialists.
+HVAC engineers use H-1B visa (strong approval for mechanical engineering roles), TN visas for Canadian and Mexican engineers, L-1 visa transfers at multinational manufacturers, and E-3 visa for Australians.
+HVAC technicians have more limited options: employer-sponsored EB-3 green cards through PERM labor certification, H-2B visa temporary worker visas for seasonal projects, and rarely EB-2 NIW for exceptional specialists.
 The engineering track has significantly faster and more reliable visa pathways than the technician track.

 Can HVAC technicians get H-1B visas?